Who the heck does use native ads for real estate? Isn’t this an obsolete marketing method?

-Since the CTR of native ads is four times higher than that of display ads, you can deduce that you have to pay roughly 4 times more per click for display ads to get the same results than for native ads.
+Since the CTR of native ads is four times higher than that of display ads, you can deduce that you have to pay roughly 4 times more per click for display ads to get the same results as for native ads.

-So, if we apply the factor 4 to the $0.75 of Google display ads for real estate, we get a cost per click of $3, which we now can fairly compare to the performance of native ads.
+So, if we apply factor 4 to the $0.75 of Google display ads for real estate, we get a cost per click of $3, which we now can fairly compare to the performance of native ads.

-This means that even though at first glance Google display ads seem to be cheaper per click than Outbrain, they are actually more expensive when we factor in the lower click-through rate.
+This means that even though Google display ads seem cheaper per click at first glance than Outbrain, they are actually more expensive when we factor in the lower click-through rate.

 Even if it seems that native ads would have more advantages, don’t be misled to believe this is a general conclusion.

-As I have mentioned so often, it always depends on so many factors, such as your skills with a particular marketing channel.
+As I have mentioned, it depends on many factors, such as your skills with a particular marketing channel.

 You usually don’t find by chance a winning marketing channel and a winning campaign.
 You make them so by repeated testing.

-Stay tuned for the next article, where we will dive a bit deeper into the best practices of native ads.
+Stay tuned for the next article, where we will dive deeper into the best practices of native ads.